aimfeld/CellMorphs/docs/index.md

     <tr>
         <td height="200"><img src="assets/img/gallery/horizontal_vertical.gif" />In
             an explosive way, a structure with vertical and horizontal lines contained in green borders emerges.
-Changing the size of the cellmorph leads to different shapes.</td>
+Changing the size of the CellMorph leads to different shapes.</td>
     </tr>
 </table>